RenzoMurinaCadierno/PythonToolbox/Abstract Data Structures/MultiSortedCircularDoublyLinkedList/README.md

 Each method and attribute is commented in detail in the script itself.
 Please, do refer to them to check what they do and how they do it since the explanations presented here are very, very brief.

 Moreover, there are several examples in the script ***examples.py***, so feel free to go check them out.
-Keep in mind to uncomment one at a time to test their functionality, though.
+Keep in mind that you need to uncomment one block of code at a time to test their functionality, though.
 Methods will conflict with each other otherwise.

 Instructions